Karen Sillas

-Karen Sillas (/ˈsɪləs/) is an American stage and film actress.
+Karen Sillas (/ˈsɪləs/) is an American stage, film and television actress.

 Early life

 The daughter of a Greek father and a Swedish mother, Sillas was born in Brooklyn.
-She graduated from the Acting Conservatory of the State University of New York at Purchase.

 Career

 Sillas appeared in Hal Hartley's 1992 film Simple Men.
-In 1994, she starred in What Happened Was..., which won the Grand Jury Prize at the Sundance Film Festival and launched Sillas into primetime television.
+In 1994, she starred in What Happened Was... which won the Grand Jury Prize at the Sundance Film Festival.

 In CBS's critically acclaimed detective series Under Suspicion, Sillas portrayed Rose Phillips, the only female detective in an otherwise male-dominated squad room.

-Sillas and Tom Noonan appeared in a virtual interview conducted by the film critic Sheila O'Malley, hosted by Film Forum, February 9, 2021, discussing the re-release of the digitized version of What Happened Was... on Film Forum's YouTube channel.
+Sillas and Tom Noonan appeared in a virtual interview conducted by the film critic Sheila O'Malley, hosted by Film Forum, February 9, 2021, discussing the re-release of the digitized version of What Happened Was on Film Forum's YouTube channel.